jenkinsci/job-dsl-plugin/docs/Migration.md

 ### Archive JUnit Report

-In version 1.26 the archiveJunit method with boolean arguments has been [[deprecated|Deprecation-Policy]] and has been replaced by a closure variant.
+In version 1.26 the archiveJunit method with boolean arguments has been [deprecated](Deprecation-Policy.md) and has been replaced by a closure variant.

 DSL prior to 1.26